MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 > - Completed Using Branches - Exercise in Episode 2.
 {: .prereq}

-# Editing function to our package
+# Editing a function in our package
 Let's look at one of the functions in our package.
 Open your `molecool/functions.py` module in a text editor.
 The function `open_pdb` reads coordinates and atom symbols from a pdb file.

 ~~~